ilich/MvcReportViewer/README.md

 **MvcReportViewer.Username** - Default SSRS username.

 **MvcReportViewer.Password** - Default SSRS password.

+**MvcReportViewer.IsAzureSSRS** - Use SSRS service hosted on Windows Azure.

 * Add jQueyr v.1.11.* to your web-page if you are going to send report parameters using HTTP POST request.